What Are Cookies

 Our website uses WordPress platform, so there are several cookies we use.

-Email newsletters related cookies.
-This site offers a newsletter or email subscription services and cookies may be used to remember if you are already registered and whether to show certain notifications which might only be valid to subscribed/unsubscribed users.
+- Email newsletters related cookies.
+This site offers a newsletter or email subscription services and cookies may be used to remember if you are already registered and whether to show certain notifications which might only be valid to subscribe/unsubscribed users.

-Forms related cookies.
-When you submit data to through a form such as those found on contact pages or comment forms cookies may be set to remember your user details for future correspondence.
+- Forms related cookies.
+When you submit data through a form such as those found on contact pages or comment forms cookies may be set to remember your user details for future correspondence.

 Third Party Cookies